scottse/myvm/README.md

 ## myvm

-The myvm script is used for creating a quick VM using cloud-based images from distros like Ubuntu, Fedora, CentOS, Debian, Alpine and OpenSuSE
+The myvm script is used for creating a quick VM using cloud-based images from distros like Ubuntu, Fedora, CentOS, Debian, Alpine and OpenSuSE.

 The setup:
 1) Install virt-install and cloud-localds.
 Please refer to your distro package manager for the specific package name"